 The color white appears in numerous Buddhist episodes one of the well known being the birth of Buddha.
 Legend states that Queen Maya, mother of Buddha dreamt of a white elephant that flew through the air and touched her right side with its trunk.
 Now elephants are well known for their strength and intelligence, and are also associated with gray rain clouds and fertility.
 Indeed rainwater means that the seeds will be able to germinate and vegetative life will be able to spring forth.

 The white color of the majestic animal adds to this narrative an element of purity and immaculacy.
 In his former lives the Buddha had been an elephant several times, as mentioned in the Jatakas, or tales of his previous births.
 The white elephant is believed to have been the future Buddha himself who descended from heaven so that he could be born.
 It thus also represents for queen Maya a chaste birth, or the element of the triumph of spirit over the flesh.

-Kumar, Nitin.
+- Kumar, Nitin.
 “Color Symbolism in Buddhist Art.”
 Exotic India Art.
-1 Feb.
-2002.
-Web.
-Accessed 20 Nov.
-2016.
+1 February 2002.
 Excerpts reprinted with permission of the author.